 In reality, most of the battery issues are caused by some kind of user error, but that is impossible to easily explain to people who don’t understand the tech.
 And some of the fault lies with vape shops and online sellers, who may sell inappropriate products to uneducated new vapers, or not properly explain how to safely carry extra batteries.
-Furthermore, many inexperienced vapers buy products from online sites that include no instructions or warnings.
+Furthermore, many beginner vapers buy products from online sites that include no instructions or warnings.

 Almost all vape batteries are lithium-ion (Li-ion) or lithium-polymer (LiPo) cells.
 These batteries are generally safe.
 However, it is possible to get a lemon — especially if you choose cheap batteries, which are often rewrapped, low-quality cells.
 Batteries are mass-produced and tested in the factory.
 Those that don’t meet the standards for direct sale to electronics manufacturers are sometimes sold to resellers.

 In the future, the risk of exploding vapes may disappear.
 New battery formulas are being developed that replace the flammable liquid electrolyte in lithium batteries with stable solid-state electrolyte made from glass.
 Other researchers have developed a battery design with a fire-resistant barrier between the positive and negative poles of the battery.